K9Design/mars-mission/README.md

 # Background

 ### Approach:
 In this project I tried a TDD approach, which went sideways as soon as I had it planned on paper.
 After spending some time building a light framework of function classes, variables and data, I started testing.
-After doing the first few tests to check test connectivity, I deleted most of the framework and did one step at a time TDD style, beginning with the Rover.
+After doing the first few tests to check test connectivity, I deleted most of the framework and did one step at a time TDD style, beginning with the Rover class.
 Rover being initiated in the test, and MapController initiated in each Rover.
 It didn't always go red/green refactor, but tried most of the time.

 Both rover and MapController are function classes with their own public ( this.something() / this.variable) and private (const function() / const variable) methods and variables.